garth5689/garth5689.github.io/_posts/2017-05-19-speeding_commuters.md

 You might be wondering how we're going to relate this foray into Markov chains back to our riddle.

-We can use Markov chains to our advantage by modeling our scenario as follows.
-Take each possible state of ticket distribution, and make that a state in our Markov chain.
-Each transition in the chain would represent a trip.
-This means that by calculating the probabilities that tickets will be issued, we could make a transition matrix that represents the drivers taking trips until they're all suspended.
+The key insight is that the parameters of the riddle mean **we can model our riddle as a Markov chain**.
+Each distribution of tickets is an individual state in the chain, and each transition between states represents a single trip.
+By calculating the probabilities for all the possible transitions, we can make a transition matrix that represents the drivers taking trips until they're all suspended.

 ## Feeling lucky?

 Now we need to start calculating probabilities.
 In particular, we're interested in the probability that a driver gets a ticket, given an initial state.

 We know that for each trip, there are $$x$$ available drivers, where $$x$$ is the number of drivers that do not have 3 tickets.
 This means each eligible driver has a $$\frac{1}{x}$$ chance of being selected to drive that trip.
 Additionally, we know that each driver has a probability $$p$$ that they will receive a ticket *if they drive*.
 This means that for each trip, *before the driver is selected*, the probability that an individual driver will be ticketed is $$\frac{1}{x} \times p$$.

 For example, assume the state is `[1, 1, 2, 0]`.
 All 4 drivers are available, so $$x$$=4.
 Driver C's $$p$$ is 0.20.
 This makes Driver C's probability of receiving a ticket $$\frac{0.20}{4} = 0.05$$.

 If the state was `[3, 1, 2, 0]` instead, Driver C would be more likely to receive a ticket because it's more likely they will be selected at random to drive!
 Their ticket probability is now $$\frac{0.20}{3} = 0.067$$.